People care about their privacy. Government services are meant to be consistent and safe. Unsolicited marketing and scams make people very upset.

 When companies don’t keep data private, there can be real consequences.
 Technology companies must be extra vigilant with privacy, and government agencies must pay attention to vendor privacy policies.
 Unfortunately, procurement processes don’t always cover it.
-Here, we the basics of technology privacy.
+Here, we will explore the basics of technology privacy.

 There are three main ways a software provider can commit to privacy.
 First, they have to go beyond paying lip service and actually commit: their standards for privacy should be high.
 The company should be willing to go above and beyond keeping users’ data private.
 Second, they should organize their business operations to constantly ensure privacy.
 This might include, for instance, deleting data as soon as it is no longer needed.
 Data that is unnecessarily stored can be forgotten and left vulnerable.
 The third way is actually a different subject: keeping private data secure.
-If you want to read more about security, check in with the blog soon.

 Look for High Privacy Standards